Razz-berry/cityscan-privacy/privacy-policy.md

 - Keep your collection, achievements, and preferences on your device
 - Serve previously generated building research to other users, as described above
 - Review submitted buildings and corrections in order to improve the App's database
+- Limit how many submissions a single installation can send in an hour, to prevent abuse
 - Diagnose problems you report and improve the App
 - Comply with applicable law